bevy-procedural/modelling/README.md

 <!-- Try the live examples!
  TODO: bevy-procedural.org -->

+-   [spiral](https://github.com/bevy-procedural/modelling/blob/main/examples/spiral.rs) is a minimal example that demonstrates how to construct the mesh from the introduction and render it using bevy.
 -   [box](https://github.com/bevy-procedural/modelling/blob/main/examples/box.rs) demonstrates different methods to build a cube from scratch.
 This is a good place to get started with this crate!
 -   [loft](https://github.com/bevy-procedural/modelling/blob/main/examples/loft.rs) demonstrates the usage of `loft` and `extrude`.
 These functions are extremely versatile and you should definitely look at this example when you plan to constructively model your meshes.
 -   [path](https://github.com/bevy-procedural/modelling/blob/main/examples/path.rs) demonstrates the path builder with bezier curves.